- re-verified the links. They continue to disappear, be renamed or re-organised. It’s hard to know exactly what to do with “links gone bad”

 - Updated the Palm PDA page, added a section on eTexts and related tools.

-- Added a website map page
+- Added a website map page (this got lost moving to WordPress)

-- Added a website summary page
+- Added a website summary page (this got lost moving to WordPress)

 - Uploaded more pictures and reduced the pixel count of previously uploaded pictures to reduce download times (hopefully without noticeable degradation of viewing quality)